cadjai/mirror-openshift-container-platform-operators/README.md

 2. Ensure the `imageset_config_files_to_create` variable is commented out so that the playbook does not missinterpret the intent.
 3. Update the `dir_bundle_location` variable in the `registry.yml` variable file to reflect the location of the operator bundle to be created .
 4. Update the imageset config file (a default file is named `operators-imageset-config.yaml` under the `manifests` directory ) to reflect the list of operators you are mirroring.
 Some of the value to set are the the name of the channel, the min and max version for each operator.
 If needed you can set the targetName and targetTag to provide a custom name and tag for the index.
 For more information about the configuration options available to configure the imageset config file [refer to the oc-mirror official documentation](https://docs.openshift.com/container-platform/4.12/installing/disconnected_install/installing-mirroring-disconnected.html) .
-!!!
-Note that since the index here contains all the operators on the list that belong under that index, removing one would mean that the mirrored index will not contain that index once deployed.
+> :warning: !!!
+Note that since the index here contains all the operators on the list that belong under that index, removing one would mean that the mirrored index will not contain that operator once deployed.

 5. Mirror the operators using the `mirror-content-using-oc-mirror.yml` playbook passing in the appropriate arguments like below .
 ```bash
  ansible-playbook --ask-vault-pass -vvv mirror-content-using-oc-mirror.yml
 ```
 The outcome of the above playbook is the creation of a single tar archive for all the operators in the imageset config file provided in the `imageset_config_files` variable above.
 Note that the archive in this case will have the name of the imageset config file provided without the extension.
 The archive is ready to be pushed to the appropriate registries and repositories as well as cross domained to the appropriate air-gapped fabrics.

 ##### Push Operators content
 This use case assumes that the bundle is being pushed directly to the destination registry.

-The original playbooks being replace had a use case (not covered here) where the operators can be pushed to a container registry for extra handling and then pushed from there to the destination registry.
+The original playbooks being replaced had a use case (not covered here) where the operators can be pushed to a temporary container registry for extra handling and then pushed from there to the destination registry.
 These playbooks can be run similarly but what is described below will not cover that use case.

 1. Update the appropriate variables to use to push the operator bundle created above to the registry.
    - Update the `imageset_config_files` variable in the `content-mirror.yml` variable file to reflect the location of the imageset config file container the list of operators to mirror.